What’s green chemistry?

-May be you haven’t got occasion to study chemistry as I, but you too are using daily an incredible number of chemical products, many times without realizing it
+Maybe you haven’t got occasion to study chemistry as I had, but you are using daily an incredible number of chemical products too, many times without realizing it.

-When we are hearing about “ green chemistry ” a great debate happens, sometimes even confusing.
+When we hear about “green chemistry” a great debate happens, sometimes even confusing.

 Many times things are in coincidence, but most times things have to be analyzed in details.

-- which way can we distinguish green chemistry from the traditional one?
+- Is there a way to distinguish between green chemistry and the traditional one?

-It’s better to prevent waste formation than treat or clean them after their formation
+It’s better to prevent waste formation than treat it or clean it after formation.

 2. Atomic economy